syncfusion-content/javascript-docs/js/Maps/User-Interaction.md

 ### Additional Options to Zoom the Map

-Maps can be zoomed using the following options also,
+Maps can be zoomed by using the following options also,

 * Zoom method.
 * mouse scroll.